 - Washington DC: 85 miles ~1 hour 30 minutes

 Options for air travel are similarly varied and convenient.
 Charlottesville-Albemarle is the nearest commercial airport featuring multiple daily nonstop flights to hubs throughout the eastern U.S. Richmond International Airport and Dulles International Airport can be reached in 90 minutes or less, and together offer nonstop access to 103 domestic and 52 international destinations.
 Private air access is also close at hand, including Orange County Airport (3,200 ft runway) and Culpeper Regional Airport (5,000 ft runway), which are 10 minutes and 25 minutes from the farm, respectively.

 - Orange County Airport (OMH): 8 miles ~10 minutes

 - Culpeper Regional Airport (CJR): 16 miles ~25 minutes

 - Charlottesville (CHO): 26 miles ~45 minutes

 Forty-five minutes south of Linden Farm is Charlottesville, a lively university town with vibrant music, art, and food & wine scenes.
-The countryside between the farm and Charlottesville is both scenic and dynamic, filled with traditional working lands, sporting properties, country estates, and vineyards.
+The countryside between the farm and Charlottesville is a mixture of traditional working lands, sporting properties, country estates, and vineyards.
 It’s an area that checks all the boxes often requested by our clients – rural, scenic, engaging, and easily accessible by car and plane.

 Ninety minutes away, our nation’s capital provides an excellent counterpoint to the farm’s rural setting.
 In recent years Washington, D.C. has gained a reputation as being far more than a government town and is widely recognized as a vibrant city, business center, and cultural destination.